-The commission may issue requests for further information and documents (RFIs) to assess the eligibility of the VEECs that have been created for registration.
-Where documents and information are requested by the commission, they are identified in the notes field at the bottom of the activity page in the VEU Registry.
+We may issue requests for further information and documents (RFIs) to assess the eligibility of the VEECs that have been created for registration.
+Where documents and information are requested by the commission, they are identified in the RFI section of the activity record in the VEU Registry.

 Any information requested must be provided within the time specified in the request, unless otherwise agreed.
-The commission may also require production of information and documents using its compulsory information gathering powers.
+If the information is not provided within the requested timeframe, the target timeframe no longer applies.
+We may also require production of information and documents using its compulsory information gathering powers.

-The evidence provided in response to a request is then assessed against assessment standards.
-The assessment standards can be accessed via an accredited person's VEU Registry account.
+The evidence provided in response to a request is then assessed for compliance against the VEET Act and regulations.